 Newborn kittens (3 weeks old and under) get adequate nutrition from their mother’s milk or from commercial kitten formula.
 It is very important that kittens only drink their mother’s milk or a commercial formula made for cats because each species has very different milk properties, and kittens require specific nutrient balances.
 Certain amino acids such as taurine that cats require are not found in dog milk or goat milk, for instance.
 Without taurine cats develop severe heart disease and blindness.

 After kittens turn 3-4 weeks old, canned and dry commercial diets will provide complete nutrition for kittens.
-The food should either state it is approved for use in kittens, or it is approved for all life-stages.
-If a food is approved for all life-stages, this means that the higher nutrients kittens would require are included in the food.
+The food should either state it is formulated for kittens or for all life-stages.
+If a food is formulated for all life-stages, this means that the higher nutrients kittens would require are included in the food.

 Kittens should not be fed adult cat food as it will not contain sufficient fat, protein, or minerals for healthy growth.
 However, if a kitten eats some adult food for a day or two until you can get to the store, it’s no problem!

 The Association of American Feed Control Officials (AAFCO) has developed minimum standards for what nutrition foods must contain for dogs and cats.
 Look for a small AAFCO statement on the bag or cans of food.
 If there isn’t one, another brand of food should be chosen.

 Kittens eat liquid-only diets until they are approximately 3-4 weeks of age.
 At that time, kittens slowly begin eating more solid foods.